vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Secondly, Tryambaka deals with the importance of indulging a pregnant woman's cravings (dohadapradānam; Sdhp.41r.9).
 He quotes Yajnavalkya.
 ‘As a (direct) result of not indulging the craving of a pregnant woman, the foetus acquires some defect (doṣam); that is, some deformity (vairūpyam) or even death.
 That is why what women desire (when they are pregnant) should be done. '[^36] Even if she wants something that is bad (ahitam) for her, she should

-[^36]: dohadapradānam yājñavalkye // dohadasyāpradānena garbho daṣam avāpnuyāt vairüpyam maranam vāpi tasmāt kāryam priyam striyah // Sdhp.
+[^36]: dohadapradānam yājñavalkye // dohadasyāpradānena garbho daṣam avāpnuyāt vairūpyam maranam vāpi tasmāt kāryam priyam striyah // Sdhp.
 41r.9-10 < Yajn.III.79 (dauhṛdasya for dohadasyā°; dohadasya given as variant reading); Dh.kosa I.ii.p.1083.